Franis Kow Bortsie-Ansah

-Franis Kow Bortsie-Ansah (born 3 January 1955) is a Ghanaian politician who was a member of the first Parliament of the Fourth Republic representing the Gomoa East in the Central Region on the ticket of the National Democratic Congress.
+Francis Kow Bortsie-Ansah (born 3 January 1955) is a Ghanaian politician who was a member of the first Parliament of the Fourth Republic representing the Gomoa East in the Central Region on the ticket of the National Democratic Congress.

 Early life and education

 Bortsie-Ansah was born on 3 January 1955 at Gomoa East in the Central Region of Ghana.
 He attended the University of Ghana and obtained a Bachelor of Arts in SMCIT.

 Career

 He is a Teacher by profession and a former member of Parliament for the Gomoa East Constituency in the Central Region of Ghana.

 Politics

 He was first sworn into Parliament on the ticket of the National Democratic Congress during the December 1992 Ghanaian general elections for the Gomoa East constituency in the Central region of Ghana.
 In 1996 elections, he was defeated by Thomas Kweku Aubyn during the parliamentary primaries.
 Thomas polled, during the Ghanaian general election, 18,390 votes out of the 100% valid votes cast representing 43.20% over his opponents Kofi Nyarko-Annan of the New Patriotic Party who polled 10,547 votes representing 24.80% and Abraham Kofi Sackey of the Convention People's Party who polled 783 votes representing 1.80%.
 He served only One term as a Parliamentarian.